 As mentioned above, there are two types of future interests that can be created in a third party transferee: remainders and executory interests.
 A remainder is a future interest created in a transferee that is capable of becoming a present interest upon the natural termination of an intermediary transfer.
 A remainder must be expressly stated in the deed or instrument creating the intermediate possession.
 The most common example of a remainder interest is when a person gives a possessory interest in property (usually a life estate) to one person, with a subsequent transfer of the property to another person after the life estate.

-If you encounter remainder interests or wish to create a future interest in your Will, it would be best to consult with a Texas probate attorney such as Farren Smith to discuss the proper language for creating the transfer.
+If you encounter remainder interests or wish to create a future interest in your Will, it would be best to consult with a Texas probate attorney such as Farren Sheehan to discuss the proper language for creating the transfer.